FreeCAD/FPA/index.md

 <!-- Only show if not jekyll engine -->
 {% if false %}
-Do you have an idea that could benefit from funding?
+Apply for a grant from the FPA to improve FreeCAD and its ecosystem.
 See our [programs](./programs.md)

 Want to check out budgets and spendings?
 All our [Finances](./finances.md) are public

-Values, procedures, rules, decisions, history in our [Handbook](/handbook/index.md)
+Learn about our values, procedures, rules, decisions, history in the [Handbook](/handbook/index.md)

 (Get in touch)[about]